-John Q is a dramatic parable of an ordinary man becoming a terrorist for a day.
+John Q is a dramatic parable of an ordinary man exasperated until the terrorist attack.
 When society’s laws leave him no choice, the only alternative to save his family is madness.

 Denzel Washington is excellent in the role of a modest and hard-working father.
 He slowly gets carried away by despair and doctor disinterest until he turns into an armed kidnapper.

 Many can identify with this character fighting the bureaucracy’s stupidity.
 A deathly machine combined with the greedy world of money leaving entire families without hope.

 As usual, James Woods is hilarious even if in the role of an immoral doctor who, as the first diagnosis to his patients, analyzes their bank account.

 Even outside the hospital, we have conflicts between the mass media competing for the case and between the policemen surrounding the emergency room.

 Cops divide by the lieutenant’s side, the old and wise Robert Duvall, arriving first and dealing to solve the conflict.

 Against him, his captain played with an evil smile by Ray Liotta, who would like to solve the problem quickly using force.

 Nick Cassavetes is a guarantee as a director for a great entertainment movie, also intelligent and cruel in its themes.